Cost of Plastering a Room

 Location of Property

-Your property's location is also a massive contributing factor as tradesmen will charge different rates depending on how far they have to travel, so if you live in a remote area, you may have to more.
+Your property's location is also a contributing factor, as tradesmen will charge different rates depending on how far they have to travel, so if you live in a remote area, you may have to pay more.

-Plasterers in London will also charge a lot more than tradesmen in the surrounding areas.
+Plasterers in London will also charge a lot more than tradesmen in the surrounding areas due to the increased demand.

 Ease of Access

-When plasterers price up a job they will consider the level of access to the area they are plastering, especially when working on a property with high ceilings as this will make the job more difficult, and they will, therefore, charge more for the inconvenience.
+When plasterers price up a job, they will consider the level of access to the area they are plastering.
+This is especially true when working on a property with high ceilings, as this will make the job more difficult, and they'll charge more because of it.

 What's Involved in Plastering a Room?

-If you have never had your walls plastered before, then the below guide will help you understand how a professional plasterer will complete the job:
+If you have never had your walls plastered before, this guide will help you understand how a professional plasterer will complete the job:

-• After all the old plaster is removed along with any dirt and debris, the tradesman will then begin to prime the walls.
-This will involve diluting and brushing PVA onto to the wall, which will enable your plaster to be applied immediately and also allow it to dry out evenly.
+After all the old plaster is removed along with any dirt and debris, the plasterer will then begin to prime the walls.
+This will involve diluting and brushing PVA onto the wall, which will enable your plaster to be applied immediately and also allow it to dry out evenly.

-• Most plasterers will mix their plaster on-site.
-They may choose a traditional plastering technique which involves a smooth wet mix of either gypsum or cement and water which is spread directly onto the wall using a trowel then finished with a thin skin coat of gypsum.
+Most plasterers will mix their plaster on-site.
+They may choose a traditional plastering technique, which involves a smooth wet mix of either gypsum or cement and water, which is spread directly onto the wall using a trowel and then finished with a thin skin coat of gypsum.

 Most homeowners prefer wet plaster as it offers a smooth and durable finish, but you can also consider dry-lining.
 Dry-lining uses manufactured boards of paper-covered plasterboards which are nailed or screwed in place.
 It is a lot quicker to put up, doesn't need to dry out, and there is little risk of any cracking.

-They will usually apply small amounts of plaster using a hawk board, trowel and float which helps to spread out the plaster evenly.
-The most popular method involves plastering a small amount of wall then moving on until the entire wall is covered.
+The plasterer will usually apply small amounts of plaster using a hawk board, trowel and float, which helps to spread out the plaster evenly.
+The most popular method involves plastering a small amount of wall, then moving on until the entire wall is covered.

-• Once you've smoothed out any bumps, you should check that the first layer of plaster is dry before applying another.
-The second coat uses finish plaster which is slightly thinner than the first layer and when applied by a good plasterer will leave a perfectly flat and smooth wall.
+Once they've smoothed out any bumps, the plasterer will then check that the first layer of plaster is dry before applying another.
+The second coat uses finish plaster, which is slightly thinner than the first layer and, when applied by a good plasterer, will leave a perfectly flat and smooth wall.

-• To finish off the plasterwork, the tradesman will wait around two minutes before spraying the edges with water and running over the surface with a trowel or wet brush.
+To finish off the plasterwork, the plasterer will wait around 2 minutes before spraying the edges with water and running over the surface with a trowel or wet brush.
 When set, the plaster forms an integral part of the wall and can be covered with paint or wallpaper.

 Can I Plaster a Room Myself?